-If a transferor and transferee jointly choose rollover relief, the decision must be in writing and must contain enough information for the transferee to work out how the UCA rules apply to the transferee's holding of the depreciating asset.
+If a transferor and transferee jointly choose rollover relief, the decision must be in writing and must contain enough information for the transferee to work out how UCA apply to the transferee's holding of the depreciating asset.
 Generally, the choice needs to be made within six months after the end of the transferee's income year in which the balancing adjustment event occurred.
-The transferor must keep a copy of the agreement for five years after the balancing adjustment event occurred.
-The transferee must keep a copy for five years after the next balancing adjustment event that occurs for the asset.
+The transferor must keep a copy of the agreement for five years after the balancing adjustment event that occurs for the asset.